 Wide variety of advanced equipment

-With a wide variety of advanced equipment in the laboratory, ERT can test or measure the following properties of rubber:
+With a wide variety of advanced equipment in the laboratory, ERT can test or measure:

 The tests are carried out as standard in accordance with ASTM, DIN and/or ISO standards.
 We can also meet any customer-specific test requirements.

 Would you like more information about the physical-mechanical properties of rubber compounds?